raquelalegre/suds-jurko/README.md

 # Python's suds example

-Teaching myself some SOAP with suds.
+Teaching myself some SOAP with __suds__.

-This will be needed by one of the projects I work on called [ORACC](https://github.com/UCL-RITS/nammu).
+This will be needed by one of the projects I work on at UCL called [ORACC](https://github.com/UCL-RITS/nammu).

-To run this example you need to install suds, for example: `pip install suds`.
+To run this example you need to install _suds_, for example: `pip install suds`.

 To run the examples: